formula1/domain-config-formatter/readme.md

   - `{ hostname: "hello.world" }` => `hello.world:8080`
   - `{ port: 5000 }` => `localhost:5000`
   - `{}` => `localhost:8080`
-- It doesn't matter if the host is not up, we don't check here anyway
+- It doesn't matter if the host is not up, this is just for handling configs

 **Important**
 - Each altname must have the subjects name at the end
   - Example - `host.name` with altnames `[a.host.name, b.host.name]`
-  - Failure - `"host.name"` with an altname `[a.hos.name, b.host.nam]`
+  - Failure - `"host.name"` with altnames `[a.hos.name, b.host.nam]`
-- You may want to save the format it after each update
+- You may want to resave the greenlock config after each update of the allowed config
   - It sorts the lists so they should be the exact same each update if only positions are changed
   - It removes duplicate altnames
   - It removes altnames covered by wildcards
     - `a.host.name` gets removed if `*.host.name` exists